dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 * Is the only route template needed for many web UI apps.
 For larger web UI apps, another route using [Areas](#areas) if frequently all that's needed.

 > [!WARNING]
 > The `id` is defined as optional by the preceding route template.
 Actions can execute without the optional ID provided as part of the URL.
-Generally when`id` is omitted from the URL:
+Generally, when`id` is omitted from the URL:
 >
 > * `id` is set to `0` by model binding.
 > * No entity is found in the database matching `id == 0`.
 >
 > [Attribute routing](#ar) provides fine-grained control to make the ID required for some actions and not for others.
-By convention the documentation includes optional parameters like `id` when they're likely to appear in correct usage.
+By convention, the documentation includes optional parameters like `id` when they're likely to appear in correct usage.

 [Attribute routing](#ar) is explained later in this document.